valderman/haste-compiler/README.md

 Libraries
 ---------

-Haste is able to use standard Haskell libraries to a certain extent.
-However, many primitive operations are still not implemented, which means that any code making use of them will give you a compiler warning, then die at runtime with an angry error.
+Haste is able to use standard Haskell libraries.
+However, some primitive operations are still not implemented, which means that any code making of them will give you a compiler warning, then die at runtime with an angry error.
 This is currently being worked on.

 Why yet another Haskell to Javascript compiler?